xipki/xipki/README.md

   - Configurable Length of Nonce (RFC 8954)
   - Support of Common PKI 2.0
   - Management of multiple certificate status sources
-  - Support of certificate status source based on the database of XiPKI CA
+  - Support of certificate status sources
+    - Database of XiPKI CA
-  - Support of certificate status source based on the OCSP database published by XiPKI CA
+    - OCSP database published by XiPKI CA
-  - Support of certificate status source CRL and DeltaCRL
+    - CRL and DeltaCRL
-  - Support of certificate status source published by EJBCA
+    - Database of EJBCA
   - API to support proprietary certificate sources
   - Support of both unsigned and signed OCSP requests
   - Multiple software instances (all can be in active mode) for the same OCSP signer and certificate status sources.
-  - Supported databases: DB2, MariaDB, MySQL, Oracle, PostgreSQL, H2, HSQLDB
   - Database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
   - High performance